AndrewJBateman/ionic-angular-customAnim/README.md

 ## :cool: Features

 * Animation parameters such as opacity, ease-in & ease-out times, duration, etc. can be customised.
-See Ionic website and Github links in 'Inspiration' below.
+See 'Inspiration' below.

 ## :clipboard: Status & To-do list